knpuniversity/symfony2-series/knpu/episode4/goodbye.rst

 We also hope that you'll join us again in the future as we cover more PHP and Symfony topics.
 Have an idea?
 We'd love to hear it.

-Thank you, and see you next time!
+Thank you, and see ya next time!